CLASSROOM CHRISTMAS GIFTS

 That really depends.
 I have shared a few ways you can shed some of the cost.
 I do know that teaching is such an underpaid profession.
 So how do you offset the cost?
 You could ask parents for donations.
 I have always taught at Title 1 schools, so I know extra money from parents is not often possible.
 Just remember, a teacher should not have to take a vow of poverty.
 If this project does not make sense for you this year, but you really want to do it, perhaps take my suggestions from above and plan for next year.

-You can find a few other Christmas parten gift ideas that are somewhat related:
+You can find a few other Christmas parent gift ideas for your entire class that are somewhat related:

 Snowman Craft Tag FREE file